-Gross margin return on investment, or GMROI, demonstrates whether a retailer is able to make a profit on his inventory.
-As in the above example, GMROI is calculated by dividing gross margin by the inventory cost.
-And keep in mind what gross margin is: the net sale of goods minus the cost of goods sold.
+GMROI demonstrates whether a retailer can make a profit on their inventory.
+As in the above example, GMROI is calculated by dividing the gross margin by the inventory cost.
+Keep in mind that gross margin is the net sale of goods minus the cost of goods sold.

-As long as the GMROI is higher than 1, (i.e. not in the negative), the company in question is selling its merchandise for more than its cost.
+As long as the GMROI is higher than 1 (i.e., not in the negative), the company in question is selling its merchandise for more than its cost.
 So, in XYZ Shoe Store's case, the revenue they earn on those boots is 1.25% of their cost.

 Find the average inventory at cost.
-Average inventory is Item price minus discounts, plus freight and taxes.
-The average is found by adding the beginning cost inventory for each month plus the ending cost inventory for the last month of the period in question.
+Remember, the average inventory is item price minus discounts plus freight and taxes.
+To calculate the average value, add the beginning cost inventory for each month plus the ending cost inventory for the last month of the period in question.
 If calculating for a season, divide by 7.
 If calculating for a year, divide by 13.

-Divide the sales by the average cost of inventory and times that by the gross margin % to get GMROI.
+Divide the sales by the average cost of inventory and multiply that sum by the gross margin percentage to get GMROI.

 The result is a ratio indicating the inventory investment 's return on gross margin.